 The AL SPDG will redevelop its Stakeholder Team as the focus of the project has shifted.
 The Stakeholder Team, who will meet at least annually, will be comprised of representatives across the state and in various roles, including families of SWD, teachers, and other community members.
 This team will ensure SPDG activities work in tandem with other state services and provide a diversity of perspectives to share with the State Implementation Team.

-Supported by State Implementation and Scaling-Up of Evidence-based Practices (SISEP) practices, DITs/SITs and Transition Teams will be supported within Goal 1 and 2 cohort districts.
+Supported by SISEP practices, DITs/SITs and Transition Teams will be supported within Goal 1 and 2 cohort districts.
 As described in the Project Design, these groups will provide oversight for the implementation of professional learning in their buildings and districts; remove barriers to implementation; and provide organizational support for sustainable professional learning.
 The DITs and SITs will provide feedback regarding needed changes to the State Implementation Team conversations with SPDG coaches, training events, networking meetings, and evaluation data.

 Both the educators and families will interact to impact AL students.
 APEC is instrumental in providing knowledge and skills to parents and will assist parents with supporting transition activities.
-Other feedback will be sought through the representation of parents on DITs and SITs, parent surveys, and parent interviews (Obj.
+Other feedback will be sought through representation of parents on DITs and SITs, parent surveys, and the parent interviews (Obj.
 2.6).